- Case Study -

 THIS IS NOT A BRICK

 This is not a brick.
-It's a 3D scan of a brick, a digital mesh object derived from thirty-six sequential photographs (apologies to Rene Magritte).
-Limiting the polygon mesh density was a rudimentary scanning rig comprising a DSLR camera, tripod, turntable, and desk lamp.
+It's a 3D scan of a brick, a polygon mesh derived from thirty-six sequential photographs (apologies to Rene Magritte).
 From the left are the texture mapped mesh object, the solid-rendered mesh, and the mesh itself.
-Experimenting with the process and toolchain called photogrammetry validated a key element of my 3D Scanner invention.
+My scanning setup comprised a DSLR camera on a tripod, a turntable, and a desk lamp.
+Experimenting with the process and toolchain called photogrammetry validated a key element of my 3D Scanner concept.

-I needed a rough wall in a gamelike virtual reality environment, so I retopologized the mesh and applied a displacement map that exaggerates surface detail.
-Photogrammetry is not yet a one step routine returning perfect polygon meshes.
+I wanted a rough wall in a gamelike concept visualization, so I retopologized the mesh and applied a displacement map that exaggerated surface detail.
+Photogrammetry is not yet a one step routine returning perfect mesh objects.
 Similar to the noise in a digital photograph, photogrammetry introduces noise that's three-dimensional.
 While software can reduce noise, 3D scans often need painstaking manual touch-up.
 Soon, machine learning will automate accurate smoothing and denoising.

 This is not a brick.
-It's a 3D scan of a brick, a digital mesh object derived from thirty-six sequential photographs (apologies to Rene Magritte).
-Limiting the polygon mesh density was a rudimentary scanning rig comprising a DSLR camera, tripod, turntable, and desk lamp.
+It's a 3D scan of a brick, a polygon mesh derived from thirty-six sequential photographs (apologies to Rene Magritte).
 From the left are the texture mapped mesh object, the solid-rendered mesh, and the mesh itself.
-Experimenting with the process and toolchain called photogrammetry validated a key element of my 3D Scanner invention.
+My scanning setup comprised a DSLR camera on a tripod, a turntable, and a desk lamp.
+Experimenting with the process and toolchain called photogrammetry validated a key element of my 3D Scanner concept.

-I needed a rough wall in a gamelike virtual reality environment, so I retopologized the mesh and applied a displacement map that exaggerates surface detail.
-Photogrammetry is not yet a one step routine returning perfect polygon meshes.
+I wanted a rough wall in a gamelike concept visualization, so I retopologized the mesh and applied a displacement map that exaggerated surface detail.
+Photogrammetry is not yet a one step routine returning perfect mesh objects.
 Similar to the noise in a digital photograph, photogrammetry introduces noise that's three-dimensional.
 While software can reduce noise, 3D scans often need painstaking manual touch-up.
 Soon, machine learning will automate accurate smoothing and denoising.

-I needed a rough wall in a gamelike virtual reality environment, so I retopologized the mesh and applied a displacement map that exaggerates surface detail.
-Photogrammetry is not yet a one step routine returning perfect polygon meshes.
+I wanted a rough wall in a gamelike concept visualization, so I retopologized the mesh and applied a displacement map that exaggerated surface detail.
+Photogrammetry is not yet a one step routine returning perfect mesh objects.
 Similar to the noise in a digital photograph, photogrammetry introduces noise that's three-dimensional.
 While software can reduce noise, 3D scans often need painstaking manual touch-up.
 Soon, machine learning will automate accurate smoothing and denoising.